corda/corda/docs/source/design/corda-gradle-plugin-v2/high-level-description.md

 The configurations: ``cordapp`` and ``cordaRuntime`` are in effect only useful for the `cordformation` plugin.
 This is a bit surprising and non-intuitive.

-Even without the new requirements, in my subjective opinion for a normal cordapp developer, this is not the most straight-forward way to define

 #### Cordapp Metadata / Versioning and the Contracts/Workflows split